deckhouse/deckhouse/docs/documentation/pages/module-development/BUILD.md

 permalink: en/module-development/build/
 ---

-Deckhouse Kubernetes Platform (DKP) uses container registry to pull a module and update it.
+Deckhouse Platform Certified Security Edition (DKP) uses container registry to pull a module and update it.
 The container registry stores module artifacts.
 Module artifacts are created when a module is built and can then be uploaded (published) to the registry.

 ## Types of module artifacts